 And now, I’m here with you.
 Welcome to The Ruck.

 National security leaders have a long history of being "100% right 0% of the time" about where U.S. troops may end up next in combat.
 But the U.S. military almost certainly isn’t prepared for the rise of China, advances in artificial intelligence, or the stunning proliferation of drones worldwide.
 It now struggles to convince a dwindling recruiting pool to sign up and replenish the ranks.
 And despite a Pentagon budget fast approaching $1 trillion—yes, $1 trillion in taxpayer dollars—service members have computers and software that often don’t work, aircraft overhead designed with the utmost inefficiency the federal government can buy, and leaders who can’t protect them from mold or military-grade poison.

-👉🏻 Please send your tips, questions, and comments to firstname.lastname@example.org.
+👉🏻 You can send me links, tips, questions, or comments to my secure email: firstname.lastname@example.org.
 And if you know someone who might like The Ruck, consider forwarding or sharing it on social media.
 It would mean the world to me.
 Thank you!

 Praise for The Ruck

 At The Ruck, I will strive to cover national security as impartially as possible.
 But I also believe that being honest and upfront with readers is essential, and the truth is, impartiality is a worthy but complicated goal.
 As Robert Kaplan observed in 2004, “though journalists assume the mantle of professional objectivity, a writer brings his entire life experience to bear on every story and situation.
 A journalist may seek different points of view, but he shapes and portrays those viewpoints from only one angle of vision: his own.”